Thousands run for freedom of movement in Bethlehem marathon

-The IDF limits the movement of Palestinians in the West Bank for security purposes, such as preventing attacks against Israelis.
+The IDF maintains that it limits the movement of Palestinians in the West Bank for security purposes, such as preventing attacks against Israelis.